loconomics/loconomics/docs/PackageVariables Proposals.md

     - ModifiedBy
     - PricingGroupID

-###Example data for [PricingEstimateDetail] for 1 PricingEstimate with additional *comments* and TOTALS row with its summary data at [PricingEstimate] table.
+###Example data for [PricingEstimateDetail]
+Example data for 1 PricingEstimate with additional *comments* and TOTALS row with its summary data at [PricingEstimate] table.
+It contains a package for Babysitter (that use variables) and an add-on (a real example name for the add-on is welcome).
+Amounts maybe are not real but are easy to calculate :-)

 <table>
  <tr>
   <th><em>Comment</em></th>